About Deborah Quilter

 Deborah Quilter is regarded as a pioneer in the field of repetitive strain injury (RSI).
 She wrote two classic books on the topic: Repetitive Strain Injury: A Computer User's Guide (with Emil Pascarelli, M.D.,) which Amazon calls the “bible” of RSI, and The Repetitive Strain Injury Recovery Book.
 She went on to investigate and teach many alternative healing modalities for RSI, which is the leading occupational injury in the U.S. and epidemic among computer users.

 Ms. Quilter has appeared on NBC News, Pure Oxygen, Canal+ (French t.v.), Fox News, New York 1, and has been featured in national newspapers, magazines and radio shows.
 Ms. Quilter has lectured about repetitive strain injury at the New York Times, Time Inc. (including People and Life magazine staff), and various business, medical and lay groups around the country.
 She was the keynote speaker for two conferences on RSI in the Netherlands in November 2000 and presented at a hospital in Bangalore, India in 2014.
+She hosts RSIHelp Radio, which is dedicated to bringing listeners the best news and information about technology-related injuries and illnesses.

 Ms. Quilter studied Ergonomic Guidelines for Computer Use at the Harvard School of Public Health, and the Biomechanics of Human Movement at the Massachusetts Institute of Technology.
 She is a certified yoga teacher and personal trainer, and holds certifications in therapeutic yoga and as a group fitness instructor and personal trainer from the American Council on Exercise, Spanda: the Yoga of Movement and Marymount Manhattan College.
 She was certified as a Feldenkrais® practitioner through Mind in Motion.
 She founded the Balance Project at the Martha Stewart Center for Living at Mount Sinai Hospital in New York City.